UHD supports a Python API, in case the C++ or C APIs are not the right solution for your application.

 In CPython, the global interpreter lock, or GIL, is a mutex that protects access to Python objects, preventing multiple threads from executing Python bytecodes at once.

 During some performance-critical function calls, the UHD Python API releases the GIL, during which Python objects have their contents modified.
-The functions calls which do so are uhd::rx_streamer::recv, uhd::tx_streamer::send, and uhd::tx_streamer::recv_async_msg.
-To be clear, the functions listed here violate the expected contract set out by the GIL by accessing Python objects (from C++) without holding the GIL.
+The functions calls which do so are uhd::rx_streamer::recv, uhd::tx_streamer::send, uhd::tx_streamer::recv_async_msg and uhd::find.
+To be clear, the streamer functions listed here violate the expected contract set out by the GIL by accessing Python objects (from C++) without holding the GIL.
 This is necessary to achieve rates similar to what the C++ API can provide.

 To this end, users must ensure that the Python objects accessed by the listed functions are handled with care.
 In simple, single threaded applications, this won't require any extra work.
 However, in more complicated and/or multi- threaded applications, steps must be taken to avoid thread-unsafe behavior.
 For example, if an application needs to call recv() in one thread, and access the sample buffer from another thread, a synchronization method (ie. a mutex) must be used to safeguard access to that buffer.